 What has been built up over the years in terms of working from core values, increasing self-management and dialogue with and between all layers in the organization often threatens to be cancelled out with top-down reorganization.

-After all, we now know that the most important source of resistance is the change approach itself.
-Employees are loyal to the past and not to the future they do not know, how do you deal with that as a manager?
+After all, we know that the most important source of resistance is the change approach itself – employees are loyal to the past and not to the future they do not know.
+In this workshop we explore how to deal with that as a (HR) manager.

 Organizational change can indeed be managed differently than the traditional ways.
 It can be effective, development-oriented, based on the core values of the organization and also within the legal frameworks.
 While inspiring and involving the “the shop floor” in the planning along with the rest of the management teams.